 KARI has developed and is operating a series of multipurpose satellites for high resolution optical observation and radar and IR observation, as well as geostationary orbit satellites for independent weather and marine observation and communication relay.
 It also owns a cutting-edge satellite testing facility, satellite operation infrastructure and technology, and satellite information utilization technology, all of which are essential for the development of satellites.

-Korea is currently developing an ultra-precision low orbit earth observation satellite with advanced optical and radar observation capability, and large satellites that will enable weather/environmental/marine observation from geostationary orbit.
+Korea is currently developing some of the ultra-precision low earth orbit observation satellites with advanced optical and radar spaceborne instrument capability, and large satellites that enables weather/environment/marine observation from geostationary orbit.
 KARI is also developing the next-generation intermediate-size satellite series jointly with industry.

 These efforts are expected to raise Korea's satellite development technology to the next level and expand its industrial base, thereby fulfilling domestic demand while enabling Korea to enter the global market, and ultimately playing a significant role in national economic development.